-University of Michigan IRB HUM00112547
+University of Michigan IRB HUM00114328

 T1D Teen Tech Study

 The purpose of this 3-week study (HUM00114328) is to take data from technology, including mobile phone sensors and insulin pumps and use it to make a web-based visualization/tool of diabetes data that can be used by teens with type 1 diabetes.
-Teen participants will use their personal Android phone to measure sensor data such as steps, physical activity, and location; and receive send alerts to ask them about factors that impact their diabetes care such as their current mood, carbs ingested, and insulin doses.
+We want to create better technology for kids with diabetes.

 We will enroll up to 25 participants who meet all of the following:

 - Children and adolescents 13-17 years of age with Type 1 Diabetes

-- Willing to upload blood sugar/insulin data on a regular basis, WiFi access is recommended.
+- Willing to upload blood sugar/insulin data on a regular basis, WiFi access is recommended